kolafish/tantivy/TiCI_JSON_Support_Proposal.md

 For customers accustomed to the search capabilities of systems like Elasticsearch, moving to a powerful distributed SQL database like TiDB presents a dilemma: how do you retain fast, flexible, text-oriented search while gaining the ability to perform complex analytical queries?

-We are excited to introduce the answer: **native JSON indexing in TiCI**.
+We are excited to introduce the next evolution of TiCI: **native JSON indexing and expanded type support**.

-This feature is designed specifically for you.
-It extends TiCI's powerful indexing capabilities—which already support text, numeric, date, boolean, and array types—to the fields within your JSON documents.
+Currently, TiCI provides powerful text-search capabilities.
+In our upcoming version, we are extending this power to structured data.
+This initiative makes **native JSON support** a headline feature, allowing you to index and query fields within your JSON documents.
+This enhancement also brings official support for indexing standalone **numeric, date, and boolean types** with the same high performance.
 The result is a unified system that delivers the best of both worlds: the high-performance search you rely on and the sophisticated SQL analytics you need, all in one place.

 This document outlines our proposed design for this transformative feature.